glitchyfishys/InfinityClicker/README.md

 infinity clicker is orginaly a srcatch game

-for people to remix and add thier onw up date
+for people to remix and add thier own update